‘Little Women: LA’ Returns With Plenty Of Drama And Exciting New Additions

 “I’ll tell them that no matter what reaction other people give them, ‘This is you,’ ” says Gant.
 “Yes, they’ll have to have bulletproof vests, but those stereotypes have nothing to do with real life.
 And if they do get their hearts broken, they can come and talk to us, because Mommy and Daddy will always understand.”

-Jasmine recently had her second child with husband, Chris and the couple has a 3-year-old son, Mason.
+Jasmine recently had her second child with husband, Chris, and the couple has a 3-year-old son, Mason.
 Career-wise, she stays busy as a hairstylist while Chris is a stay-at-home dad.
 Fans will undoubtedly get to see their newest member of the family arrive on the new season of Little Women: LA.

 Walking the streets of LA in our GLAM!! #season6 #littlewomenla #febuary28th #lifetime Who is ready??? ????